 The types of storage facilities in the UK include storage in individual units in purpose-built or converted facilities, shipping containers, lock-ups and garages, wooden crates, and box storage.

-Individual units
+Individual Units

 Individual units are the most common type of self-storage facility.
 They are usually located in a multi-unit building and can vary in size, typically ranging from small lockers to larger units that can accommodate the contents of a house.

 These units usually offer a range of security protection, including climate control, 24-hour access, and security features like gated access, CCTV, and fire alarms.
+We have also created a helpful guide on what not to store in a non-climate-controlled storage to help you make the decision.

 As the customer, you have exclusive access to your unit, which is secured with a lock and key.
-You can typically rent the unit for as long as you need it, choose the size that you need and can easily access your belongings during the facility’s operating hours.
+You can typically rent the unit for as long as you need it, choose the size that you need and easily access your belongings during the facility’s operating hours.

 Containers

-Storage in containers has become a popular choice for self storage due to their versatility and durability.
+Storage in containers has become a popular choice for self-storage due to their versatility and durability.
 These large metal containers are usually made from weather-resistant steel and are used for transporting goods by sea, road, and rail.
 When not used for transportation, they are often repurposed for storage purposes.

 One advantage of storage in shipping containers is their high security level.
 Shipping containers are made of heavy-duty materials and are designed to withstand harsh conditions, making them ideal for protecting stored items from theft, damage or weather.
 Many shipping container storage facilities have added security features such as high fences, gated access, and 24-hour surveillance cameras to enhance security further.